OneGov/dev/README.md

 Other editors are not directly supported, so you are on your own.

-### Buildout Build Status
+### Build Status

-Travis tests if this buildout actually works.
+Travis tests if this setup actually works.
 Current status:

 [![Build Status](https://travis-ci.org/OneGov/dev.svg?branch=master)](https://travis-ci.org/OneGov/dev)